 Packaging opens up the game to create combinations that adapt to people’s preferences and likes.
 Allowing people to collaborate in the packaging design process is a reality.
 Consumers enjoy being the owners of the decisions they make.

 Digital printing, which was developed due to the need to make low quantities of printed matter, has taken an unexpected turn.
 The possibility of to adding value and differentiation by means of constant changes between the same production of printed matter has been given.
-On the other hand, consumer’s preferences are met by offering more presentations, sizes, materials and varieties.
+On the other hand, consumer’s preferences are met by offering more presentations, sizes, materials, varieties and iso 22000 認證.
 Diversity in sizes for convenience may be fundamental to the purchasing decision of a single person or a large family.

 What if the same consumer could choose how to combine their favorite products into one package?